 Multiple Subject Teaching Credential Requirements for Teachers Prepared in California

 The Multiple Subject Teaching Credential authorizes the holder to teach all subjects in a self-contained classroom, such as the classrooms in most elementary schools, in grades preschool, K–12, or in classes organized primarily for adults.
-In addition, the holder of a Multiple Subject Teaching Credential may serve in a core or team teaching setting.
+In addition, a Multiple Subject Teaching Credential holder may serve in a core or team teaching setting.

 Requirements for the Preliminary Credential

 The preliminary credential is issued for a maximum of five years.
 If requirements for the clear credential are not completed before the expiration of the preliminary, the holder will be unable to teach in California’s public schools with that credential until those requirements are met and the document is renewed.

 Applicants must satisfy all of the following requirements for the Five - Year Preliminary Teaching Credential:

 Complete a baccalaureate or higher degree, except in professional education, from a regionally - accredited college or university